maddigits/maddigits.github.com/_posts/2013-02-08-using-git-like-a-pro.md

 {% endhighlight %}

-**HEADS UP**: `reflog` will only have the logs of actions in your local repository, more specifically, it will log each time the `HEAD` pointer changes, so.
+**HEADS UP**: `reflog` will only have the logs of actions in your local repository, more specifically, it will log each time the `HEAD` pointer changes, so, if clone a repository right now, the reflog will be empty.
+Also, the reflog is maintained for 30 days by default.

 ### Get revision code for anything